Sherpur Sadar Upazila

 Sherpur Sadar (শেরপুর সদর) is an upazila of Sherpur District in the Division of Mymensingh, Bangladesh.

 Demographics

-According to the 2001 Bangladesh census, Sherpur upazila had a population of 449798; males constituted 234296, females 215502; Muslim 437227, Hindu 11439, Buddhist 517, Christian 15 and others 600.

-As of the 1991 Bangladesh census, Sherpur Sadar had a population of 381,419.
-Males constituted 51.58% of the population, and females 48.42%.
-This Upazila's eighteen up population was 189,019.
-Sherpur Sadar had an average literacy rate of 78.23% (7+ years), and the national average of 32.4% literate.
+According to the 2022 Bangladeshi census, Sherpur Sadar Upazila had 145,848 households and a population of 563,865.
+9.97% of the population were under 5 years of age.
+Sherpur Sadar had a literacy rate (age 7 and over) of 63.89%: 65.99% for males and 61.87% for females, and a sex ratio of 97.79 males for 100 females.
+191,251 (33.92%) lived in urban areas.

 Administration

 Sherpur Sadar Thana was turned into an upazila in 1984.

 Sherpur Sadar Upazila is divided into Sherpur Municipality and 14 union parishads: Bajitkhila, Balairchar, Betmari Ghughurakandi, Chormochoriya, Chorpokhimari, Chorsherpur, Dhola, Gajirkhamar, Kamarar Chor, Kamariya, Losmonpur, Pakuriya, Rouha, and Vatshala.
 The union parishads are subdivided into 100 mauzas and 188 villages.

 Sherpur Municipality is subdivided into 9 wards and 46 mahallas.